TIit0/stuff/README.md

 2. Node
 Prior to this i had 0 expirience with node, so creating my first api was like woah, and saving stuff in a json was incredible.

+ - as you can see it took me quiete a few of attempts to get it working on vercel haha, it was a bit of a trail an error thing, but that's ok, the only ones who have never failed are the ones who never tried